avamsykiran/Angular_01Apr24_25Apr24_11to01/README.md

         2. we can access the HOST element by injecting an object of 'ElementRef' into the directive constructor
         3. We use @HostListener() decorator to handle events on the host element.

+    Integrate Bootstrap with Angular

+        ng add bootstrap

+        include the bootstrap css file and js file into the scripts and styles section of the angular.json file.

+        angular.json
+            styles      node_modules/bootstrap/dist/css/bootstrap.min.css
+            scripts      node_modules/bootstrap/dist/js/bootstrap.min.js

+    Angular Routing

+        is used to render a component whenever its mapped path appers on the url.

+        RouterModule from @angular/router is used to config routing.

+        Routes              type Route[]

+        Route               model           {
+                                                path:'abcd',
+                                                component:MyComponent1,
+                                                redirect:'',
+                                                pathMatch:'startsWith | full'
+                                            }

+        Router              service         navigate(["sales",itemId,year]),
+                                            navigateByUrl("/sales/101/2024")

+        ActivatedRouter     service         to extract request prams or path parameters or path or any other info from the current url

+        router-outlet       component       that is replaced by the component that matches the path

+        routerLink          directive       used on 'a' element instead of its 'href' attribute.

+        routerLinkActive    directive       take a css-class-name and that css-class is applied on the link whenever that link is active.